Odakyu Electric Railway: Post-millennium

-Since 2000, Odakyū has been adding track in both directions from Izumi-Tamagawa Station, on Tama River, the border station of Tokyo, to just outside Setagaya-Daita Station for expanding the availability of express trains, especially for morning commuter service.
+Since 2000, Odakyu has been adding track in both directions from Izumi-Tamagawa Station, on Tama River, the border station of Tokyo, to just outside Setagaya-Daita Station for expanding the availability of express trains, especially for morning commuter service.
 The lines between Setagaya-Daita and Higashi-Kitazawa Station are still under construction, however.
 Odakyu announced that the bottle-neck will be resolved by 2013.

 All of its lines are double- or quadruple-tracked within Tokyo Metropolis as of March 2018, a project first decided in December 1964 but due to NIMBY land acquisition difficulties, complex and expensive workarounds were constructed and finished, taking a half century.
 The main or Odawara Line acts as a bypass route for the Tōkaidō Main Line from Tokyo to western Kanagawa.
 The Romancecar 3000 series "SE" was tested at speeds of up to 145 km/h in 1957, achieving a world record for narrow-gauge lines at the time.
 These tests also provided important data on high-speed electric multiple units (EMU), which Japanese National Railways (JNR) used for its limited express EMUs, 151 series, and 0 Series Shinkansen introduced in the early 1960s.

 Odakyu celebrated its 80th anniversary in April 2007.
 The 50th anniversary of the Romancecar was celebrated in September 2007.

-Station numbers were introduced to all Odakyū Line stations in 2014, with stations numbered using the prefix "OH".
+Station numbers were introduced to all Odakyu Line stations in 2014, with stations numbered using the prefix "OH".

 Odakyu are the current shirt sponsors of football club Machida Zelvia.

 On 6 August 2021, a mass stabbing incident occurred on one of its commuter services when a man stabbed nine passengers, seriously injuring a woman before trying to ignite a fire on the compartment.
 The man escaped and was arrested hours later.